Answering Your Questions

 - Why are some our health premiums set aside in medical reserve?

 Premiums are more expensive when care is more expensive.
-And unfortunately, that’s pretty much ever year.
+And unfortunately, that’s pretty much every year.
 Last year, Council member companies paid on average $877 every second for medical bills.
 Just a few years, ago medical bills were $600 a second.
-In all for people with insurance through Council member companies, medical bills totaled nearly $28 billion in 2018.
+For all people with insurance through Council member companies, medical bills totaled nearly $28 billion in 2018.

 Right where you expect it to go—to pay medical bills.
 Here’s a close look at 2017:

-It’s the state’s job to ensure all rules are followed for most kinds of insurance.
-It regulates everything from how Minnesotans get insurance to how their medical bills are paid.
+It’s the state’s job to ensure that all rules are followed for most kinds of insurance.
+The state regulates everything from how Minnesotans get their insurance to how their medical bills are paid.
 For other kinds of insurance, the federal government is involved.
-Locally, the departments of commerce, health and human services all oversee health insurers.
-In addition, there are all kinds of audits and reviews.
+Locally, the departments of Commerce, Health and Human Services oversee health insurers.
+Insurers are also subject to multiple audits and reviews.